Plastic Recycling

 So, what should we do with discarded plastics?

 Here’s where we can spend weeks reading hundreds of articles on what to do with post-consumer plastics.
 The problem is complex and involves many steps, some of which are unknown.
 We must enter the world of chemical and environmental engineering.
 Many companies and research centers are trying to learn what to do with discarded plastics.
-We should all applaud and support these efforts.
-This is a good problem to solve!
+We should applaud and support their efforts.

-For example, researchers are investigating grinding up plastic and adding it to road asphalt, similar to how ground-up tires are sometimes added to road asphalt.
+For example, researchers are investigating grinding up certain plastics and adding them to road asphalt, just as ground-up tires are sometimes added.
+However, we don’t yet have a solution for most plastics.

 This is where all the TV, radio, and Internet speeches fall short.
-They skip the part about where the recycled plastic is to go.
+They skip the part about where the recycled plastic is to be used.

 The final state of naturally decayed plastic

-If left on its own, the final state of decaying plastic (after many decades) is the stuff of horror movies.
-It eventually breaks down into a fine dust that virtually all animal life ingests.
-Thus, there is a certain amount of plastic dust in fish, whales, birds, and livestock.
+If left on its own, the final state of decaying plastic after many decades is the stuff of horror movies.
+It eventually breaks down into a fine dust that virtually all animal and plant life ingests.
+Thus, there is a certain amount of plastic dust in fish, whales, birds, livestock, and fruits and vegetables.

 What can be done?

-I have three suggestions.
-The good news is both ideas have no net cost.
+I have three suggestions that have no net cost.
 Meaning, they’re free!

-3. Use less single-use plastic (plastic forks, plates, bags, etc.).
+Use less single-use consumer plastic (plastic forks, plates, bags, etc.).

 If we don’t use as much single-use plastic to begin with, we’ll have less plastic waste to deal with in the end.
-I’m not suggesting we don’t use plastic for TVs, printers, heart monitor machines, or cell phones that have been used for years.
-I’m referring to using less single-use plastic.
+I’m not suggesting we don’t use plastic for TVs, printers, heart monitor machines, or cell phones that are used for years.
+I’m referring to using less single-use plastics that are used once and then tossed.

 For example:

-3. Purchase foods from stores that store products in large bins (that aren't wrapped in single-use plastic).
+Purchase foods from stores that stock products in large bins (that aren't wrapped in single-use plastic).

-6. Never purchase plastic eating utensils, plates, or cups.
+Never purchase plastic eating utensils, plates, or cups.
 When going on picnics, use real plates and silverware from your kitchen.
-This will impress your friends because your picnics will be classier.
+This will impress your friends.

-Remember that metal, glass, and paper containers are recyclable.
+Remember that metal and glass containers are recyclable.
+And paper is biodegradable.
 Glass can be recycled thousands of times, and it’s still just glass.
 The same goes for metal containers such as cans.

 Bottom line: